c-x-berger/blagger/README.md

     -V, --version    Prints version information

 OPTIONS:
     -I, --ignored-files <ignored-files>...
 List of files to ignore [default: ] -i, --in-dir <in-dir>                     Input directory [default: .]
     -o, --out-dir <out-dir>                   Output directory
-        --tag-pages-dir <tag-pages-dir>
+        --tag-html <tag-html>                 Template for tag pages.
+If not given, tag pages are not generated --tag-hub <tag-hub>                   Template for the special "all tags" tag page.
+If not given, defaults to tag_html
-            Directory relative to `${out-dir}` that tag pages will be rendered to [default: tags]
+        --tag-pages-dir <tag-pages-dir>       Directory relative to `${out-dir}` that tag pages will be rendered to [default: tags]

-        --tag-template-html <tag-template-html>    Template for tag pages.
-If not given, tag pages are not generated -t, --template-html <template-html>            Path to template file for Markdown posts
+    -t, --template-html <template-html>       Path to template file for Markdown posts
 ```

 ### Templating